 Per-Trade Thumbnail with Custom Crop

-Trades with multiple screenshots can have one chosen as the gallery thumbnail — and you can frame it precisely.
+Trades with multiple screenshots can have one chosen as the gallery thumbnail, and you can frame it precisely.
 Click the magnifier on any card to open the full lightbox.
 Click Use as gallery thumbnail to enter crop mode: a resizable / draggable rectangle appears over the image at the exact aspect ratio of your gallery card.
 Move it, resize it from any corner (aspect locked), and the Gallery card updates live as you drag.
-Everything auto-saves — no Save button to click.
+Everything auto-saves, with no Save button to click.
 Click Set as gallery thumbnail to swap which image represents the trade without opening the crop editor.

 Card Click Behavior